Frequently Asked Questions

 What type of browser do I need to view my account?

-Our online services are compatible with multiple browser platforms, including: Internet Explorer versions 10 and 11, Safari, Chrome and Firefox.
+Our online services are compatible with multiple browser platforms, including Safari, Chrome, Firefox, Edge, and Internet Explorer Version 11.
 We recommend using the latest version of your browser to get the most from our website features.

 How can I get a lost password reset?

 If you’ve lost or forgotten your online password or username, just contact Enrollment Services at email@example.com

 or by calling 401-752-6234, and they will reset your password/username.